 Operation Rescue, a child care project, is a Non Governmental Organization (NGO); a non profit-making Christian-based charity.
-It was founded in the year 2000, and works in Ethiopia and Brazil for the well-being and development of orphaned and extremely poor children, using a non- institutionalised ”Community Based“ care approach.
+It was founded in the year 2000, and works in Ethiopia, Brazil and India for the well-being and development of orphaned and extremely poor children, using a non- institutionalised ”Community Based“ care approach.

 The organization’s objective is to take orphans, street children and extremely poor children from their vulnerable situation and to help them to achieve their maximum potential – academically, physically, emotionally and spiritually.